-Joshua Castellino is Professor of Law & Dean of the School of Law at Middlesex University, London, and Adjunct Professor of Law at the Irish Centre for Human Rights, Galway, Ireland.
+Joshua Castellino is Professor of Law & Dean of the School of Law, as well as the Business School at Middlesex University, London.
+He is also Adjunct Professor of Law at the Irish Centre for Human Rights, Galway, Ireland, and Visiting Professor at the College of Europe, Natolin, Poland.
 He has held visiting positions in Ireland, Spain, Hungary and Italy.
-He worked as a journalist in Mumbai, with the Indian Express Group, was awarded a Chevening Scholarship to pursue an MA in International Law & Politics in 1995, and completed his PhD in International Law in 1998.
+Joshua worked as a journalist in Mumbai, with the Indian Express Group, was awarded a Chevening Scholarship to pursue an MA in International Law & Politics in 1995, and completed his PhD in International Law in 1998.
 He has authored and edited eight books in international law and human rights law, on self-determination, title to territory and indigenous peoples rights, besides several articles on a range of these and other legal sub-topics.
 He has completed the third, in a five-book series published by Oxford University Press, on issues concerning Global Minority Rights Law, the latest entitled Minority Rights in the Middle East: A Comparative Legal Analysis (with Kathleen Cavanaugh).

 B.Comm, MA, PhD

 Joshua has taught a range of subjects at undergraduate and postgraduate level in different jurisdictions.
 Among these subjects are: Constitutional Law, European Union Law, Tort Law, Contract Law, (undergraduate) and International Relations, International Organizations, World Trade Law, Post-Conflict Studies, Gender & Human Rights and the Rights of the Child (postgraduate).